Edited by: Keri Stooksbury

 To speed through security, get everyone 13 and up signed up for TSA PreCheck.
 TSA PreCheck will usually save you time, as you won’t need to remove laptops, liquids, shoes, or light jackets.

 Children 12 and under can use TSA PreCheck lanes with registered adults, so they don’t need registration for family travel.
+Children ages 13 to 17 may accompany a TSA PreCheck-approved parent when they are on the same reservation and have the TSA PreCheck designation on their boarding pass.

 If you travel internationally often, enroll your family in Global Entry for border control when you return to the U.S. You can skip the long lines, use a kiosk, and quickly be on your way home.
 Global Entry membership covers TSA PreCheck, too.